Stocks dip, oil rebounds: 'The mood is fairly fragile'

 “If you were to pick a top concern, then it would be the COVID situation, with new cases in emerging markets back to record highs and what’s happening in Europe.
 It does not tally with global optimism for synchronised global growth,” Halpenny added.

-Bitcoin gained nearly 5% as Tesla Incchief Elon Musk said the company’s electric vehicles can now bebought using bitcoin.
+Bitcoin rose 3% as Tesla Incchief Elon Musk said the company’s electric vehicles can now bebought using bitcoin.

 Spot gold added 0.2% to $1,730.20 an ounce.